-One of Wentworth's new faces is freshman Joe Aronov (Andover, Mass.), who highlighted the successful day as Wentworth's first-ever competitor in the pole vault, and set the school record with a vault of 4.15m.
+One of Wentworth's new faces is junior Joe Aronov (Andover, Mass.), who highlighted the successful day as Wentworth's first-ever competitor in the pole vault, and set the school record with a vault of 4.15m.
 Not only did his mark place him second overall and first among his fellow collegians, but Aronov additionally qualified for the New England Division III Championships to be held February 22 and 23 at Harvard University.

 Newcomer Luis Godoy (Newton, Mass.) also had a day in the field, setting the school record of 11.28m in the shot put.
 Junior Zachary Shelton (North Attleboro, Mass.) tossed the shot put 9.16m, while sophomore Jake Sousa (Somerville, mass.) and freshman Vikranth Vakati (Canton, Mass.) were just behind at 9.11m and 9.07m, respectively.

 Another addition to the team, freshman Josue Soto Lora (Dorchester, Mass.), placed 20th overall and first for Wentworth in the 500m run with a 1:14.31 finish.
 Sophomore Alexis Umana (Revere, Mass.) and senior Chris Kaberle (Pelham, N.H.) soon followed just a second later at 1:15.04 and 1:15.58.